UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

 Nice and clear and compact, and the use of the "list" brackets (``[...]``) makes it clear you are making a list.

 Recall what an expression is in Python: a bit of code (names and operators) that evaluates to a value.
-So in the beginning of a comprehension, you can put anything that evaluates to a value -- and that value is what gets added to the list.
+So in the beginning of a comprehension, you can put anything that evaluates to a value -- and that value is what gets added to the new list.
 This can be a simple (or complex) math operation: ``x * 3``, or a function or method call: ``a_string.upper()``, ``int(x)``, etc.
 But it can not contain any statements: code that does not return a value, such as assignment (``x = 5``), or ``for`` loops, or ``if`` blocks.